New Jersey Family Law and Divorce Appeals

 In addition to you reviewing your case with a skilled appellate lawyer, that appellate lawyer is going to need trial transcripts (or at least a trial audio tape) of the proceedings in order to assess how sound the trial court’s rulings are and what areas may be best to target for an appeal.

-Finally, one should keep in mind that the appellate courts are like the trial courts in that, if the appellate court thinks that your appeal was frivolous or in complete bad faith, you may be responsible for paying fees to the prevailing party.
+Finally, you should keep in mind that the appellate courts are like the trial courts.
+If the appellate court thinks that your appeal is frivolous or in bad faith, you may be responsible for paying fees to the prevailing party.

 What Steps Are Involved in Appealing a Divorce or Other Family Law Case?